IOCoin/DIONS/README.md

 **Indemnification**

-You agree to defend, indemnify and hold harmless the Curators, agents, vendors or suppliers from and against any and all claims, damages, costs and expenses, including reasonable attorneys' fees, arising from or related to your use or misuse of the I/O Digital Blockchain, including, without limitation, your violation of these Terms and Conditions, the infringement by you, or any other subscriber or user of your account, of any intellectual property right or other right of any person or entity.
-This is a decentralized ledger, with no central body of control but only via consensus of the I/O Digital open source community.
+You agree to defend, indemnify and hold harmless the contributors, agents, vendors or suppliers from and against any and all claims, damages, costs and expenses, including reasonable attorneys' fees, arising from or related to your use or misuse of the I/O Coin Blockchain, including, without limitation, your violation of these Terms and Conditions, the infringement by you, or any other subscriber or user of your account, of any intellectual property right or other right of any person or entity.
+This is a decentralized ledger, with no central body of control but only via consensus of the I/O Coin open source community.

 **Termination**